dekapa/sentrino-mcp/ Readme.md

 ## Requirements

 - A Claude account (free tier supported — one custom connector included)

 - A personal API key and orchestrator md file (provided on trial and same continues on subscription, so no new set up on subscription)

 - No other software, API keys, or coding required
-- No reason why would thes skill not work on other AI Chat models client that allow connectors, plugins or agentic setup.

 ---